Tech Made Simple

 1. Reduce screen brightness

-If you have a newer iPhone with an OLED display (iPhone X or later), selecting the Dark (versus Light) appearance for your phone background can also save significant power.
+Most iPhones have an OLED display (iPhone X or later), which don't use power when displaying black pixels.
+So setting your phone to Dark (versus Light) mode for apps and your phone background can save significant power.
 You'll see the most savings from this trick when you have the brightness turned up, or you're using the phone outside on a sunny day and have Auto-Brightness turned on (which turns up the brightness so you can see the display).

 2. Set Auto-Lock to 30 seconds